SixSleepyAsh/zois/content/Episode One - Book.md

 "You make it easy, sire.
 Even kings have their habits."
 Thorne’s eyes roamed the terrace, the distant torches of the castle walls flickering below like fireflies trapped in the night.

 Chrysós allowed his elyssage to flare slightly, a fleeting sign of amusement, before their colors darkened with concern.
 "The border unrest grows worse.
-Our scouts report more sightings of the Blightborn near the outer settlements.
-The air feels... wrong.
-Thick."
+Our scouts report more sightings of the Blightborn near the outer settlements."

-Thorne’s grip tightened on the hilt of his spear, _Vigil’s Reach_, the familiar weight reassuring beneath his palm.
+Thorne’s grip tightened on the hilt of his spear, the familiar weight reassuring beneath his palm.
 "They move like a plague, Your Majesty.
 We push them back, but they return stronger each time.
 The scent of decay lingers long after they’ve gone."

 Chrysós sighed, his elyssage flickering with conflicted hues.
 "And Talos… I know he believes I’m too harsh.
 He struggles under the weight of expectation."